VertebrateResequencing/wr/.docs/dep-granularity/phases/phase6.md

    group holding one member.
 The concentration into one 3,000-member group is what drives the expansion and 28x discrimination proves it is enough, but the `WRDEV_DEPGRAN_*` knobs exist to reach the real shape.

+### Follow-ups closed (2026-08-27)

+Follow-ups 1, 2, 4, 5, 7 and 8 above are done, in a cleanup pass that changed no
+product behaviour:

+1. Deleted.
+The reachability argument was re-derived before touching anything:
+   `connect(managerConnectTimeout)` warns, so a missing token file `die()`s at `cmd/root.go:371` and a `jobqueue.Connect` error at `:382`, and `Connect` has no `(nil, nil)` return path.
+The branch now reads exactly as it did before the E-series, with a comment where the call was saying why it must not come back.
+2. Route 1 taken, and the check is now the gate's last, after every metric threshold.
+Its verdict comes from the ORDER the two lines sit in the manager's own log rather than from the poll loop's clock: the loop breaks on the finish line, so post-fix it usually never reads the `started on` line written 0-2 ms later - the clean run below printed no gap at all - and a wall-clock condition would have been a coin flip.
+A/B at 20,000 x 1,000 x 3,000: clean tree `PASS: peakRssMb=170, recovery in 107ms ... added in 486ms`; with `logStarted` moved above `<-server.Serving()` and nothing else changed, the same fixture gives `FAIL (WRONG ORDER): ... started on ... at line 5 ... before 'prior state recovered' at line 9` with peakRssMb 172, recoverySec 0.107, addSec 0.449 and `statusInWindow=starting` all still inside their thresholds - so it fails on ordering alone, and only after everything else has been compared.
+   Route 2 (a durable `cmd`-level test) was rejected: the ordering is only observable in a manager process's own log, `cmd` has no test that builds or runs the wr binary, and adding one puts a binary build plus a real manager start into `make test`.
+A helper-driven test would have had exactly the weakness follow-up 1 exists because of.
+4. `dep_granularity_sweep` reaps a leftover `-f` manager by cmdline before the `rm -rf`, and an `INT`/`TERM` trap covers the interrupt case while the gate's own manager is up. `safe_kill` still refuses any pid that is not our isolated binary, so a real production manager can never be a candidate.
+Proven by starting a manager exactly as the gate does: `pid file: <none>` (which is what defeats `safe_kill "$(mgr_pid ...)"`), `pgrep finds: 70097`, `killed our manager pid 70097`.
+5. `mkfifo`/`exec 8<>` failure is now a `FAIL (NOT MEASURED)` return rather than a silent fall-through into a `waitsec`-long spin.
+It returns rather than `die()`s so that the manager started a few lines above is torn down instead of leaked.
+7. Comment added, including why the protection is implicit (`FailureHalts` stops the generator before the `Printf`).
+8. Recorded in `scale-gate.md`'s caveats.

+3 was left alone deliberately: `dep_granularity_run`'s 16 positional parameters
+are a miscount hazard, but they are currently correct and are validated only by a gate run that takes minutes, so rewriting them to globals risks a validated gate for no behaviour gain.
+6 and 9 are threshold and fixture-shape judgements, not defects.